Grazia & Caterina Spanò's Ancestors

 Four months after the last child was born, there is a St. Michele burial record for his name dated September 17, 1629.
 It basically states that Sebastianus Spanò 60 years old died in his home, and was buried in the St. Francesco de Paola Church cemetery.
 (Mouse over and click on his Latin burial record lower left to enlarge in a new window or tab.)
 Ancestor Bastiano would have been 53 at this time, but it is a very good possibility that this is for him.
 Until more documentation can be found, this is all that is known about them.

-Michele Santangelo was baptized as Micheli Jo: on March 4, 1582, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Fanuza Mazotta and her husband Francesco Santangelo.
-(Mouse over and click on his Latin baptism record upper right to enlarge in a new window or tab.)
+Cosimo Santangelo may be the Cosimo Damiano who was baptized on September 29, 1557, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Angelo Santangelo and his unnamed wife.
+(Mouse over and click on his possible Latin baptism record upper right to enlarge in a new window or tab.)
+The reason for the uncertainty is because a marriage record could not be found for Cosimo, as these records usually list parents names.

 Antonino Spanò is probably the child who was baptized as Antonino Micheli on June 27, 1545, in the mother church parish of Sciacca, Agrigento, Sicilia, Italy, the son of Pietro Spanò and his unnamed wife, whose name may be Alojsia.
 (Mouse over and click on his Latin baptism record right to enlarge in a new window or tab.)